Careers360 Logo

 (d) Liver flukes

-Answer is (a) Wuchereria
+Answer - (a) Wuchereria

-Solution- Wuchereria bancrofti is a filarial worm, a human parasite that causes Elephantiasis.
+Solution: Wuchereria bancrofti is a filarial worm, a human parasite that causes Elephantiasis.
 This condition is also known as Filariasis and is transmitted to humans through mosquitoes.
-The effects of the disease is swelling of the limbs, genital areas, breasts etc
+The effects of the disease is swelling of the limbs, genital areas, breasts, etc.

 Pinworm is a common intestinal parasite and causes Enterobiasis.
 Planarians are non-parasitic flatworms.
 Liver flukes are flatworms that cause liver rot in humans.

-The correct answer is- a) Wucherreria.
+The correct answer is a) Wucherreria.

 Question:9